 Written by Aaryan Parasnis

 Mario Balotelli: Or can we call him football’s very own Mr. Mischief?
 The Great Italian striker that never was?
-He has come a long way indeed.
+He has come a long way indeed, from Inter to City to Liverpool to Milan to Lille and now Brescia.
 In doing so, Super Mario has also made quite a name for himself.
 Sometimes for the right reasons but more often than not he has cast his name into the block of infamy.
 Be it missing training sessions, wearing the jersey of a rival club on national TV, setting off fireworks in his bathroom or visiting strip clubs and bars hours before games.
 These examples are just a few of the many.
-Balotelli has stolen the headlines on numerous occasions throughout his career.
+Balotelli has stolen the headlines on numerous occasions throughout his career, many of which came during his time at City.
 All these years later, it still begs the question of what really went wrong for him?
 To understand this tale of happiness and woe in equal measure.
 We must go back to the very beginning.

 A Childhood Full of Hard Knocks